ChunHuangPhy/CompactOject/README.md

 ### Inlcudes
 1. Routine to check a valid equation of state input
 2. Return the mass, radius, and tidal deformability, and compute the corresponding speed of sound.
-3. [Illustration Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_script.ipynb) on the github to show off what we can do currently and how to use our code.
+3. [Illustration Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_TOVsolver.ipynb) on the github to show off what we can do currently and how to use our code.
 5. Test cases and documentation
+### v.1.3 new features:
+6. Added computation function of generating Relativistic mean field theory(RMF) model EOS functionality.
+Defined two files fastRMF_EOS and RMF_EOS, which the fastRMF_EOS is speed up by numba, which need gcc compiler, could be hard to implement in windows, so we leave the options for users.

 ## Installation